60304711-udst/ocular-disease-cloud-pipeline/Phase2.md

 *The model shows a steady learning curve reaching 74%, indicating a robust feature extraction from the CLAHE-enhanced fundus images.*

-### Live Inference Test
+### Live Deployment & Environment Provisioning
 <img width="959" height="443" alt="image" src="https://github.com/user-attachments/assets/ef4cbb36-d896-4715-b3cb-c1aead146b9e" />

-*The live endpoint successfully receives image tensors and returns structured JSON predictions, identifying disease classes in real-time.*
+*The custom inference environment (victory-env-final:2) was successfully built and provisioned.
+This confirms the resolution of the PyTorch post101 dependency conflict and the successful containerization of the ResNet50 model for cloud-native deployment.*

 ---